People often struggle with kitchen sink organisation and I don’t blame them. The cupboards are usually awkwardly shaped and often underutilised.

-As you can see by the very uneven holes I attempted to drill into the cabinetry, power tools are not my strong point, so I opted for a ‘no build’ option.
+As you can see by the very uneven holes, I attempted to drill into the cabinetry.
+Patience and proper measuring is not my strong point, so I opted for a ‘no build’ option.

-I used two K-Mart ‘bits and bobs’ shelves and had a piece of timber cut to size from Bunnings, which I covered in vinyl, so I could run it across and double my storage.
-I then used acrylic bins which used to be in my fridge; to store my dishcloths, dish sponges, beeswax wraps, bin bags, and paper towels.
+I used two K-Mart ‘bits and bobs’ shelves and had a piece of timber cut to size from Bunnings, so I could run it across both drawers and utilise the height of the cupboard.

 5 out of the 6 drawers are usable but unfortunately due to the configuration of the pipe, the one on the bottom right does not open.
 They house dishwasher tablets, beeswax wrappers, scourers, foam sponges and pantry clips.